AndyObtiva/glimmer/README.md

 The shell declared above has been modified so that the minimize button works just like the close button.
 Once you minimize the shell (iconify it), it closes.

-The alternative syntax can be helpful if you prefer to separate Glimmer observer declarations from Glimmer UI declarations, or would like to add observers dynamically based on some logic later on.
+The alternative syntax can be helpful if you prefer to separate Glimmer observer declarations from Glimmer GUI declarations, or would like to add observers dynamically based on some logic later on.

 #### Observing Models